CircleChess

 6. The Principle of Two Weaknesses

-In the Chess Endgame, it’s often necessary to create a second weakness in your opponent’s position to stretch their defenses.
+In this chess endgame, it is necessary to create a second weakness in your opponent’s position to stretch their defenses.
 By attacking multiple weaknesses, you can overwhelm your opponent and force concessions.

 In their 2004 World Championship match, Vladimir Kramnik used the principle of two weaknesses to defeat Peter Leko.
 Kramnik first fixed Leko’s pawn weaknesses on the queenside and then shifted his attention to the kingside, creating a second weakness that Leko couldn’t defend.